FransBouma/ShaderToggler/README.md

 currently 'active' is rendering these elements, so if you want to hide these elements, press `Numpad 3`.
 The shader is then marked, and part of the toggle group.
 Press `Numpad 3` again to remove it from the group.

+To walk all shaders you already marked in the current group, you can hold down `Ctrl` and press `Numpad 1` and `Numpad 2` to quickly move back/forth through the shaders in a group, e.g. when you made a mistake and you want to unmark a shader.

 To walk the available vertex shaders, instead use the `Numpad 4` and `Numpad 5` keys.
 To mark a vertex shader to be part of the toggle group, press `Numpad 6`.

+Same for vertex shaders: to walk all shaders you already marked in the current group, you can hold down `Ctrl` and press `Numpad 4` and `Numpad 5` to quickly move back/forth through the shaders in a group.

 To test your current group, press the toggle key you assigned to the group.
 When you're done, click the 'Done' button in the reshade overlay for the particular toggle group.